dgraph-io/dgraph/wiki/content/query-language/index.md

 Schema Types: `int`, `float`, `string`, `dateTime`

-Index required: An index is required for the `IE(predicate, value)` form, but otherwise the values have been calculated as part of the query, so no index is required.
+Index required: An index is required for the `IE(predicate, ...)` forms (see table below).
+For `count(predicate)` at the query root, the `@count` index is required.
+For variables the values have been calculated as part of the query, so no index is required.

 | Type       | Index Options |
 |:-----------|:--------------|